gasserma/dwr/README.md

 6. Visit that address in a web browser.
 7. At this point if you modify any of the code it should almost immediately show up on the site.
 Don't forget to force refresh the browser (ctrl+f5 for me).

+### Licensing
+I am not an expert on software licensing.
+If you feel prohibited by the current license, or you think i have made a poor licensing choice, please reach out to me.

 ### My Other Interesting Contribution
 This is, to my knowledge, the only open source place that attempts to strictly replicate the trinity studies results, both their 1997 and 2010 results.